Superlinear lower bounds for multipass graph processing: The Main Tool and Its Applications

 For Problem~3, the reduction is slightly more complicated.
 We show how to modify the hard instance $G$ that we have created for Problem~1.
 Let us first add a perfect matching before and after every layer of edges of the hard instance for Problem~1, except for the first and the last layer, in which we omit one edge.
 The omitted edges are incident to the vertices $u$ and $v$ corresponding to value 1, i.e., the vertices that we want to connect using a path going directly from left to right in Problem~1.
 See Figure~\ref{fig:reduction} for an example.
 Note that the additional edges constitute a matching $M$ in which all but two vertices are matched.
 Now the graph has a perfect matching iff there exists an augmenting path in $M$ between $u$ and $v$, which are the unmatched vertices.
 Any augmenting path has to alternate between matched and unmatched edges, which implies in our case, that it has to go directly from left to right.
 Therefore, any augmenting path in $M$ corresponds to a path going directly from left to right in $G$ and connecting $u$ and $v$.
-The only difference is that the augmenting path has additional edges coming from the matchings were inserted into $G$.
-Therefore the streaming algorithm for testing if a graph has a perfect matching can be used to create a protocol for $\opintersect(\SC_{k,p+1})$, where the additional edges can be placed at the beginning of the stream. \jqed\end{proof}
+The only difference is that the augmenting path has additional edges coming from the matchings that were inserted into $G$.
+Therefore the streaming algorithm for testing if a graph has a perfect matching can be used to create a protocol for $\opintersect(\SC_{k,p+1})$, which requires relabeling endpoints of some edges---in order to simulate splitting of vertices---and inserting additional edges at the end of the stream. \jqed\end{proof}